 - Gain new skills that are good for future employment.

-- Log hours for Student Rep activities with volunteer awards programmes.
+- Log hours for Class Rep activities with volunteer awards programmes.

 Electing a class rep

 Your lecturer will arrange for your class to elect a class rep by the end of September.
-Sometimes it may be necessary to hold a vote if there are several students in the class volunteering to be the Class Rep. A simple show of hands will suffice in these occasions.
-Your lecturer will then pass on the elected students’ name and contact details to appropriate staff / Students’ Associations.
-All Class reps will receive full training to enable them to carry out their role.
+Sometimes it may be necessary to hold a vote if there are several students in the class volunteering to be the class rep. A simple show of hands will suffice in these occasions.
+Your lecturer will then pass on the elected students’ name and contact details to appropriate staff and to the Students’ Association.
+All class reps will receive full training to enable them to carry out their role.

 Training of class reps

-Executive Office staff are available to train class reps at any academic partner, please contact us at firstname.lastname@example.org if you would like to book one of us to train your reps.
+There are a number of staff and student officers across the partnership who are available to train class reps.
+Please contact your local student engagement officer or email us at email@example.com if you would like to book one of us to train your reps.

 Students serving on committees